allenmiller/tanker/README.md

 exit
 exit
 ssh tanker@<ip>
-sudo pkill -u pi # why are there still pi processes? sudo deluser -remove-home pi sudo apt install emacs-nox sudo apt install tmux sudo emacs /etc/ssh/sshd_config
+Use raspi-config -> Boot Options -> Console to disable auto login of pi user. sudo pkill -u pi sudo deluser -remove-home pi sudo apt update sudo apt install emacs-nox tmux sudo apt full-upgrade sudo emacs /etc/ssh/sshd_config
 There are three lines that need to be changed to no, if they are not set that way already: